 Today, we encounter computers and software in every way of life.
 Software we develop today is more complex than software developed a decade or two ago.
 If we extrapolate this trend into the future it is safe to say that software complexity will grow.

-To handle this growing complexity, the software development field will have to develop and adapt new, more effective tools and processes.
-Even though what we have today, is far better than what we had a few decades ago, current state can be considered to be just an evolutionary step.
-On that note, companies and teams who will adapt and evolve these tools will stay competitive.
+To handle this growing complexity, the software development field will have to evolve.
+New, more effective tools and processes will have to be developed.
+Even though what we have today, is far better than what we had a few decades ago, current state of the field is just an evolutionary step.
+On that note, companies and teams who will adapt and evolve those tools will stay competitive.
 Those who don't will go out of business.

 On a personal level, I tend to adopt such tools and processes and develop new to increase my productivity.
-So, with my average IQ I can stay relevant in the field of software development which tends to favour people with above average intelligence.
-It is hard for me to work in an environment in which mentioned principles are considered a waste of time, instead a developer should focus on constantly pushing new features instead.
+So, with my average IQ I can stay relevant in the field of software development which tends to attract people with above average intelligence.